pkong-ds/go-ldap-authentication/README.md

-# How to start this thing
+# How to setup the LDAP server

 Install mkcert